hackware1993/Flutter_ConstraintLayout/README.md

 where the child elements are located.
 Although constraints can only be one-way, you can still better handle things that were previously (Android ConstraintLayout) two-way constraints, such as chains.

-**Warning**:
-When the layout is complex, if the child elements need to be repainted frequently, it is recommended to use RepaintBoundary to improve performance.

 Anyone who sends you a harassing message, you can send him Flutter code and use nested hell to insult him.